maximstewart/GWinWrap/src/versions/v0.0.1/README.md

-###Please use version 2 for improvements and stability.
-Tis package version is considered depricated!!
+###Please use version 2 or higher for improvements and stability.
+This package version is considered depricated!!